-Organization’s who reallocate to patient care areas is beneficial, although it will likely cost the hospital appropriate reimbursement.
-According to HFMA, proper nurse staffing improves patient satisfaction and quality of life while decreasing medical errors, patient mortality, hospital readmissions, and patient care costs.
-With the appropriate skill mix, all of this can reduce patient costs and produce higher operating margins for the hospital.
-This report directly contrasts the discourse that existed in the 1980s and 90s regarding the relationship between nurses and finance leaders.
+Reallocating nurses to patient care areas is beneficial, although it will likely cost the hospital appropriate reimbursement.
+Proper nurse staffing improves patient satisfaction and quality of life while decreasing medical errors, patient mortality, hospital readmissions, and patient care costs.
+With the appropriate skill mix, all of this can reduce patient costs and produce higher operating margins for the hospital – this way of thinking contrasts directly with the discourse that existed in the 1980s and 90s regarding the relationship between nurses and finance leaders.

-Denial rates were climbing before the pandemic, and now so many denial management systems have, understandably, fallen to the wayside.
-In February 2021, $3 trillion in total claims were submitted by healthcare organizations, and $262 billion were denied.
-Each provider, on average, had a total of $5 billion worth of denials, and statistically, up to 65% of these claims will never be resubmitted.
-These hospitals are potentially losing over $3 billion by not resubmitting denials.
+Denial rates were climbing before the pandemic, and so many denial management systems understandably fell to the wayside.
 Of course, denial management can be difficult for hospitals that are operating at a lower staffing rate.
 Reallocation of staff can be challenging to balance, especially balancing the staffing crisis and the high rates of nursing burnout.
 Quality of care is a hospital’s first priority, but there’s still a bottom line.
 Fortunately, there are solutions for hospitals that may be struggling to improve denial management processes while reallocating nurses to patient care areas.

 Outsourcing has become a leading solution for hospitals operating with high staff turnover rates.
 Hiring third-party billing and coding professionals is generally less expensive than in-house coding and billing staff.
 Additionally, outsourcing prevents your organization from retraining staff to stay compliant with the ever-changing billing and coding regulations.
 Third parties also come with their own technology and tested denial management workflows and use them to improve your processes.

 Clinical expertise is a key factor in denial management systems.
-An experienced clinical team can determine the viability of every claim, put together quality appeals, and follow up on claims to ensure appropriate revenue recovery.
+An experienced clinical team can determine the viability of every claim, craft quality appeals, and follow up on claims to ensure appropriate revenue recovery.
 These teams have specific skills to address underlying causes and provide you with solutions to keep track of your cash flow.
-Choosing a partner with clinical experience in conjunction with denial management knowledge has a higher likelihood of improving your denial management systems and decreasing your time to money.
+Choosing a partner with clinical experience in conjunction with denial management knowledge has a higher likelihood of improving your denial management systems and decreasing your time-to-revenue.

 How Advent Can Help